alexaubrey/tweeter-iocs/README.md

 # tweeter-iocs
-Simple project to stream IOCs from Twitter into Azure.
+Simple project to stream IOCs from Twitter into GCP BigQuery.